/ / By admin

 The functional changes associated with or resulting from a disease or injury and

-the study of those changes - What decreases the cellsubstance and results in cell shrinkage:
+2. What decreases the cellsubstance and results in cell shrinkage:

 Answer: